 REI, the outdoor clothing, gear, and footwear brand launched a Thanksgiving ad campaign in 2015 using the hashtag #OptOutside.
 The campaign announced that the company will close its offices and stores all over the country during the Thanksgiving holiday, to pay its employees to go outside to spend time with families, and explore the great outdoors together.

 The company’s decision to close its doors during the biggest holiday rush of the year was an unthinkable approach at the time.
 It effectively closed its doors to attractive sales and profits.
 The idea, however paid off, and what the company may have lost in terms of short term profits, it gained in long term brand awareness, brand message, creating a lasting connection with its consumers, and send an authentic message that resonated with people.
-The ad got 2.7 billion PR impressions during the first 24-horus of its launch with social media impressions reaching to 7000%.
+According to the CTN News, the ad got 2.7 billion PR impressions during the first 24-horus of its launch with social media impressions reaching to 7000%.

 Since 2015 to ever year, the company closes its doors to business and encourages people to go outside and do well.
 This year too, the company is using its #OptOutside campaign for a cleaning drive.